shashankvish0010/shashankvish0010/README.md

 # 👋 Hi, I’m @shashankvish0010

 Welcome to my GitHub profile!
-I'm a result-driven MERN Stack Developer with a passion for open source and a strong desire to create innovative solutions.
+I'm a result-driven Full Stack Developer with a passion for open source and a strong desire to create innovative solutions.
 I have experience in developing dynamic web applications using MongoDB, Express.js, React.js, and Node.js.
 I'm eager to collaborate with cross-functional teams and contribute to projects from inception to completion.

 ## 👀 I’m interested in ...
 - Developing cutting-edge web applications and exploring the latest technologies.